philmard/solveme/README.md

 11. Navigate to http://localhost:3000/
 12. You can now browse our application :)

-[^1]: The code was originally hosted at "https://github.com/ntua/saas2024-49," a private repository belonging to the National Technical University of Athens.
-Our instructor verbally granted us permission to clone the repository and upload it to our personal accounts.

 This is how it should look like:
 <img width="1000" alt="solveme1" src="https://github.com/user-attachments/assets/736a585e-833a-4f00-a46e-301d40db70e1" />